Chapter 4: Children

 I’m a grandmother.
 Do I have any rights to see my grandchildren?

-4.5 Going to court
+4.6 Going to court

 Do I need a lawyer?

-It is possible for you to go through the entire court proceedings without having a lawyer at all and many people have no other choice.
-You will need to be prepared to ‘represent’ yourself in court by finding out about the law, the court rules and the practice directions (document that set out court procedure), writing affidavits yourself and making arguments to the court about why it should make the orders you are asking for.
+It is possible to go through the entire court proceedings without having a lawyer at all and many people have no other choice.
+You will need to be prepared to ‘represent’ yourself in court by finding out about the law, the court rules and the practice directions (documents that set out court procedure), writing affidavits yourself and making arguments to the court about why it should make the orders you are asking for.
 This can be particularly hard if the other parent has a lawyer.

 If you are on a low income, you should see if you are eligible for legal aid.
 You can also get free legal advice from some community legal centres and many family lawyers will give you a free first appointment.